tomblomfield-zz/open-companies-house/README.md

 => "22-25 FINSBURY SQUARE"
 ```

-Note that this approach uses ActiveSupport's `camelize` method, so for more complicated keys, you may have to check the precise translation between the camelcase hash key and the human readable method.
+Note that for more complicated keys, you may have to check the precise translation between the camelcase hash key and the human readable method.

 All data: